 Veg is without meat; but not necessarily with vegetables.
 Non-veg means with meat.
 And in India, that will mostly be chicken or mutton since Hindus do not eat beef.

 Vegetarian, on the other hand, often means no meat and no eggs.
 Many Indians who don’t eat meat, also don’t eat eggs.
-You’ll notice this at the bakeries – there are always baked goods specifically advertised as eggless.
+You’ll notice this at Delhi’s bakeries – there are always baked goods specifically advertised as eggless.
 It’s for the Indian vegetarians.

 Want to know what all the different street foods are and where to find them?
 Read my beginner’s guide to the famous street food of Delhi.